ShigekiKarita/thxx/doc/sphinx/source/index.rst

-.. atnn documentation master file, created by sphinx-quickstart on Sun Nov 12 22:32:42 2017.
+.. thxx documentation master file, created by sphinx-quickstart on Sun Nov 12 22:32:42 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to atnn's documentation!
+Welcome to thxx's documentation!
 ================================

 .. toctree::